espruino/BangleApps/apps/lightswitch/README.md

 #### Flash - Change if and how to flash the backlight:
 * __TapSide__
   _off_ / _left_ / __right__ / _top_ / _bottom_ / _front_ / _back_
-  Set the side to double tap on to flash the backlight or disable completely.
+  Set double tap side to flash the backlight or disable completely.
 * __Tap__
   _on locked_ / _on unlocked_ / __always on__
   Select when a double tap is recognised.